 Concluding an Enquiry: SA Legislation: Figures used in Closure Notice

-The figure you state in your closure notice will
+The figure you state in your partial or final closure notice will

 - incorporate the amount shown in the original self assessment